 1.8) Close the dialogs with the OK button and write the configuration back to the device.
 The configuration of the LANCOM WLAN controller is now complete.
 The settings are transferred from the WLAN controller to the LANCOM access points.

 2) Configuration steps on the Windows NPS server and WLAN client:

 The configuration steps on the Windows NPS server and the WLAN client are described in the following Knowledge Base document:

-Because the access point is the Authenticator in this scenario, it must be configured as RADIUS client in the configuration of the NPS server.
+Because the access points in this scenario are Authenticators, these must be created as RADIUS clients in the configuration of the NPS server.